 There are about 43% of people ages 65 and over that are active in social media networks, which provide them with mental and physical health benefits.
-If they do not believe this, here are some reasons can give their quality of life quite a boost.
+If they do not believe this, here are some reasons that can give their quality of life quite a boost.

-The American Association of Retired Persons said that seniors who are updated on Internet-related activities experience a positive impact on their lives, including health preservation, personal fulfillment, social connectedness, caregiver support and functional capability.
+The American Association of Retired Persons said that seniors who are updated on Internet-related activities experience a positive impact on their lives, including health preservation, personal fulfillment, social connectedness, caregiver support, and functional capability.
 In the United States, there are about 6.7 million adults ages 65 and over who are still working.
 By 2018, the projection is that it will increase to 11.1 million.
 Most of these seniors are still actively working from home, taking advantage of modern technology to support themselves independently, without suffering the grind of commuting to and from the office daily.

 Internet and social technology can stimulate the body and mind of seniors.
 They can be entertained by computer games and videos.
 Researchers are studying how doing online activities can increase cognitive longevity and boost the brain of elderly individuals.
 Polish scientists have also done research on elderly subjects ages between 65 and 75.
-They have found out the completing a series of computer games were able to increase their sequencing abilities, expand their attention and improve their memory.
+They have found out the completing of a series of computer games were able to increase their sequencing abilities, expand their attention, and improve their memory.
 Virtual recreation programs that teach yoga and dance promote seniors’ participation in physical activities that improve their health and mobility.

 Internet-based communication is considered as the most significant impact of computer and Internet technology of the social life of older adults.
-Many researchers think that older adults using social technology exhibited fewer chronic illnesses, symptoms of depression and rate their health as better.
-The positive results of older adults using computer and Internet technology are increasing, which many scientists conducting researches on the subject, to implicitly prove that these modern tools can provide the elderly with a better physical and mental health and longevity.
+Many researchers think that older adults using social technology exhibited fewer chronic illnesses, symptoms of depression, and rate their health as better.
+The positive results of older adults using computer and Internet technology are increasing, which many scientists conducting researches on the subject, to implicitly prove that these modern tools can provide the elderly with better physical and mental health and longevity.